How much notice do you need?

-After greeting you and your pet, I will answer any questions or concerns you may have.
+After greeting you and your pet, I will answer any questions or concerns you may have and discuss the procedure.
 We will then complete some brief paperwork and payment needs to be finalized.

-When you and your pet are ready, I will first give your pet a sedative injection under their skin to help your pet relax.
-This injection is no more painful than a typical vaccination, but occasionally, your pet may briefly react to it.
+When you and your pet are ready, I will first give a sedative injection (under your pet’s skin) to help them relax.
+This injection is no more painful than a typical vaccination, but occasionally your pet may briefly react to it.

 After this injection, your pet will gradually fall into a very deep sleep within about 5-10 minutes.
-During this time, please feel free to continue to comfort and talk to your pet.
+Feel free to continue to comfort and talk to your pet during this time.

-I will clip the fur over their forearm and place an intravenous cannula into their vein.
+I will clip the fur over your pet’s forearm and place an intravenous cannula into their vein.
 This provides the safest and most pain-free method of injection.

 When you and your pet are ready, I will inject the euthanasia solution through their cannula.